pysailor/collective.multilingualtools/README.rst

 collective.multilingualtools
 ============================

 This package is WORK IN PROGRESS.
-It is based on the concepts of slc.linguatools, but this package works with plone.app.multilingual and both dexterity and archetypes.
+It is based on the concepts of collective/slc.linguatools, but this package works with plone.app.multilingual and both dexterity and archetypes.

 It aims to offer a handfull of utilities for performing the same action on all